Our Services

 Published on: 3/18/2026

-If you have an IUD, recent gynecologic surgery, pelvic organ prolapse, or recurrent infections, or if you develop fever, severe pain, foul odor, unusual discharge, dizziness, or heavy bleeding, pause use and seek care, and see below for important details and next steps that can guide what you do.
+When to seek care: If you have an IUD, recent gynecologic surgery, pelvic organ prolapse, or recurrent infections, talk to a clinician before use.
+Stop using your cup and get medical care if you develop fever, severe pelvic pain, foul odor, unusual discharge, dizziness, or heavy bleeding.

 As a doctor, I can say that for most healthy individuals, the answer is yes — when used and cleaned properly.
 Understanding menstrual cup safety and cleaning is key to protecting your vaginal health and preventing complications.